IFAKA/prophet.nvim/README.md

 # Prophet.nvim

-**SFCC cartridge uploader for Neovim** - Upload cartridges to Salesforce Commerce Cloud sandboxes with real-time progress feedback.
+**SFCC Cartridge Uploader for Neovim** - Upload cartridges to Salesforce Commerce Cloud sandboxes.

-Zero configuration.
-Reads from your existing `dw.json`.
-Shows upload progress like `4/72`.
+> **Scope:** Upload functionality only.
+For debugging, ISML syntax, and logs, use the [VSCode Prophet extension](https://github.com/SqrTT/prophet).

-## Features
+## What This Does

-- Upload cartridges to SFCC sandboxes via WebDAV
+- ✅ Upload cartridges to SFCC sandboxes via WebDAV
-- Auto-upload on file save (optional)
+- ✅ Auto-upload on file save (optional)
+- ✅ Clean upload all cartridges
-- Real-time progress notifications (`Uploading 4/72: app_storefront_core`)
+- ✅ Progress notifications
-- Reads configuration from existing `dw.json` (no extra setup needed)
+- ✅ Reads existing `dw.json` configuration

-- Clean upload all cartridges at once
-- File watching with smart debouncing
-- Ignore patterns support (node_modules, .git, etc.)
+## What This Doesn't Do

+- ❌ Debugger (use VSCode Prophet)
+- ❌ ISML syntax highlighting (use treesitter)
+- ❌ Server logs viewer (use VSCode Prophet)
+- ❌ ISML validation/formatting

 ## Requirements